ontrack-2305/ontrack_be/README.md

 <b><u>Data management:</u></b> The backend serves as the central hub for storing, organizing, and managing the data associated with tasks, AI generated task breakdowns, and upcoming holiday information.
 It provides the necessary infrastructure, database, and endpoints for the front end app.

-<b><u>User-generated content management:</u></b> The backend handles the CRUD functionality of tasks. . . . .
-It ensures efficient data handling and metadata management.
-The backend enables users to . . . . .enriching the platform's content and helping its users.
+<b><u>User-generated content management:</u></b> The backend handles the CRUD functionality of tasks and ensures efficient data handling and metadata management.
+The backend enables users to manage their tasks and upload photos, enriching the platform's content and helping its users.

-<b><u>Community interaction and engagement:</u></b>
-UHHHH. . . . . .

-Overall, the purpose of the back end in the OnTrack app is to support seamless data management and AI task prompts.
+Overall, the purpose of the back end in the OnTrack app is to support seamless data management, photo management, and AI task prompts.
 It plays a vital role in ensuring the app's functionality, security, and user satisfaction, ultimately enhancing the daily lives of its users.

 ## Built With
 * ![Ruby](https://img.shields.io/badge/ruby-%23CC342D.svg?style=for-the-badge&logo=ruby&logoColor=white)